Hugh Mundell: Biography

 Mundell was shot to death on 14 October 1983 while sitting in his vehicle on Grant's Pen Avenue, Kingston, Jamaica.
 Also in the car were Mundell's wife in the passenger seat and Junior Reid, who was sitting in the back seat.
 Reid survived the assault and spoke in great detail about it in a 1985 interview with The Beat's Roger Steffens.

 At the time of his death, Mundell had recorded five LPs and numerous singles.

-Trial and Conviction of Rodrigo Codrington for the murder of Hugh Christopher Mundell
+Trial and conviction of Ricardo Codrington for the murder of Mundell

-On Friday, 22 November 1985, Mr. Justice Downer sentenced 25-year-old Ricardo Codrington, labourer of Above Rocks, St. Andrew, to ten years imprisonment at hard labour for the murder of Hugh Mundell.
-The sentencing occurred after a Home Circuit Court found Codrigan guilty of manslaughter arising out of the fatal shooting of Mundell on 13 October 1983.
+On 22 November 1985, Mr. Justice Downer sentenced 25-year-old Ricardo Codrington, labourer of Above Rocks, St. Andrew, to ten years imprisonment at hard labour for the murder of Hugh Mundell.
+The sentencing occurred after a Home Circuit Court found Codrigan guilty of manslaughter, arising out of the fatal shooting of Mundell on 13 October 1983.
 Codrington was charged with murder, but the jury convicted him of the lesser offense.
-The Judge said Codrington had already served two years and that was taken into account when sentencing him.
+The judge said Codrington had already served two years and that was taken into account when sentencing him.